magepages/mpdocs/docs/order-attributes/index.md

   - Shows when the Input Type is Text Field and Text Area
 - **Minimum Value**:
   - The minimum value
-  - Shows when the Input Type is Date and Date & Time
+  - Shows when the Input Type is Date, Date & Time, Time
 - **Maximum Value**:
   - The maximum value
-  - Shows when the Input Type is Date and Date & Time
+  - Shows when the Input Type is Date, Date & Time, Time

 - **Values Required**:
   - Select Yes to force the users to enter a value for the field